Related documents

 English-French, Arabic-French and the annexes around Criminal record extract, Employer certificate, Residence permit are often exactly what Brussels, Antwerp needs to reread the file without doubt.

-When the single-permit route or the competent post needs it to read the applicant profile without blind spots.
+When the single-permit route or the competent post needs it to read the applicant profile fully.
 It is not always the first record people think about, but it quickly becomes the record that blocks everything when it arrives late or badly prepared.

 Check the issuing authority, the covered period, the issue date, whether an apostille is required and the exact spelling of the identity details.
-If one of those bricks is shaky, translating immediately is usually a bad idea.
+If one of those points is not clear, translating immediately is usually a bad idea.

 It is one record among others, but one that can push the file into the right or the wrong pile.
 The criminal record needs to line up with the passport, contract, any experience records and the real filing timeline.